ctdurazo/CLI-RPN-Calculator/README.md

 Eventually implementing more operators could be useful.
 An alternate user interface would also be a good future addition.

-In version 1 this calculator used 2 methods to handle the possible user input styles, inline vs. single value input.
+In version 1, this calculator used 2 methods to handle the possible user input styles, inline vs. single value input.
 This was updated to combine the calculator() and the inline_calculator() methods, since both methods did most of the same work.
 By combining these into a single method, I was able to minimize the changes needed to make an update such as adding new operators.
-Along with this I made the operators logic its own method to make it a little bit easier and readable.
-While adding this get_operators method, I also implemented a couple new common operators, modulus, and exponents.
+Along with this I made the operators logic its own method to make it a little bit more easily readable.
+While adding this get_operators() method, I also implemented a couple new common operators, modulus and exponents.
 This change should also make it easier to change the user interface in the future.
 For instance, instead of passing in an input_list to the inline_calculator method, one could now pass in any string representation, whether that is from a file, a websocket, etc.